mjpost/bibsearch/README.md

     # Add a bibtex file from a local database
     bibsearch add main.bib

+Multiple arguments are permitted at once.
-(Duplicate keys are successfully ignored).
+Duplicate keys are successfully ignored.

 Now, search across all fields to find your entries:

     bibsearch search AMR